richeyward/richeyward.github.io/content/posts/flareon/01/04-sploitastic/index.md

 ## Decrypting the flag

 Immediately after this, there's a series of XOR opcodes and some bytes pushed to the stack.
 As we've seen before, XORing is a great way to hide data from plain sight.
-One issue here however is that the XORing occurs at offsets of edx, which we do not know the value of.
+The flow is a little weird however I decided to ignore that and focus on what basic information I can see that would reveal a hidden payload.

 ![](04-05.png)